-A sensible letting agency-landlord agreement will therefore address the anti-money laundering regulations, and spell out what measures the letting agent will take.
+A sensible letting agency-landlord agreement will therefore address the anti-money laundering regulations, and spell out what measures the letting agent will take in their full management of the property.
 Unfortunately, most of the freely available templates we found online do not contain such a clause at all.
-Given this and the fact anti-money laundering legislation is updated rather frequently, it is very likely that your agreement is missing a robust and up-to-date clause on the subject.
+This, coupled with the fact that anti-money laundering legislation is updated rather frequently, makes it very likely that your agreement is missing a robust and up-to-date clause on the subject.

 Create lawyer-approved contracts for free for 7 days

 The liability of a party refers to their legal responsibility: if something were to go wrong, which party would be at fault in the eyes of the law?
-When you have an agency agreement, the landlord passes over the right to make contracts and grant leases over to their letting agent, but not their liability for what the agent does.
+When you have an agency agreement, the landlord passes over the right to make contracts, safeguard the holding deposit, carry out rent collection, handle rent arrears and grant leases over to their estate agents, but not their liability for what the agents do.
 This means that a landlord will, in pretty much all cases except deposit protection, be liable for what their agent does or does not do.